ReaxDev/attribute_queryable_encrypted/readme.md

 Warnings
 --------
-* This technique is not without shortcomings, notably that the prefix digest is subject to a precomputed attack.
+* This technique is not without shortcomings, notably that the entire prefix digest is subject to a precomputed attack.
 * You should consider using secret values for :stretches and :key, and setting the :length option to a level that obscures an appropriate amount of your data without potentially giving away too much.
 * Increasing :stretches incurs a small performance penalty.
 * Decreasing :length can return more records in the initial matched set, potentially decreasing performance.
+Increasing :length makes more of the data subject to a precomputed attack.

 Copyright
 ---------